VDM-1

 The Processor Technology VDM-1, for Video Display Module, was the first video card for S-100 bus computers.
-Created in 1975, it allows an S-100 machine to produce its own display, and when paired with a keyboard and their 3P+S card, it eliminates the need for a separate video terminal.
+It was created in 1975 and allows an S-100 machine to produce its own display.
+When paired with a keyboard and Processor Technology's 3P+S card, it eliminates the need for a separate video terminal.
 Using a 7 x 9 dot matrix and ASCII characters, it produces a 64-column by 16-row text display.

 The VDM-1 is a complex card and was soon replaced by an increasing number of similar products from other companies.
 An early competitor was the Solid State Music VB-1, which offers an identical display from a much simpler card.
 Later cards using LSI chips have enough room to include the keyboard controller as well.

 History

 TV Typewriter

-In September 1973, the cover article of Radio Electronics magazine was Don Lancaster's "Build a TV Typewriter", which allows users to type characters on a keyboard and have them appear on a conventional television.
+In September 1973, the cover article of Radio-Electronics magazine was Don Lancaster's "Build a TV Typewriter", which allows users to type characters on a keyboard and have them appear on a conventional television.
 Given this limited functionality, they initially estimated that the magazine would sell about 20 copies of the plans for $20 each.
 Instead, they were flooded by requests and eventually sent out 10,000 copies.

 Bob Marsh built a TV Typewriter and showed it to Lee Felsenstein.
 Felsenstein noted that it had no external memory, so once a full page of text had been typed, the entire page had to be erased to display additional text.
 He phoned Lancaster and asked him about this design note, and Lancaster replied that he simply hadn't considered using it as the basis of a terminal, "I don't know – people just want to put up characters on their TV screens".